MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-script-windows-defender-advanced-threat-protection.md

 5. Press the **Enter** key or click **OK**.

-See the [Troubleshoot Windows Defender Advanced Threat Protection onboarding issues](troubleshoot-onboarding-windows-defender-advanced-threat-protection.md) topic for details on how you can manually validate that the endpoint is compliant and correctly reports telemetry.
+For for information on how you can manually validate that the endpoint is compliant and correctly reports telemetry see, [Troubleshoot Windows Defender Advanced Threat Protection onboarding issues](troubleshoot-onboarding-windows-defender-advanced-threat-protection.md).

 ## Offboard endpoints using a local script
 For security reasons, the package used to offboard endpoints will expire 30 days after the date it was downloaded.
 Expired offboarding packages sent to an endpoint will be rejected.
 When downloading an offboarding package you will be notified of the packages expiry date and it will also be included in the package name.